- Press Release

 Joint USAF/NOAA Solar Geophysical Activity Report and Forecast

 IB.
-Solar Activity Forecast: Solar activity is expected to be very low with a chance for a C-class flares on day one (25 Mar) and expected to be very low on days two and three (26 Mar, 27 Mar).
+Solar Activity Forecast: Solar activity is expected to be very low with a slight chance for a C-class flare on days one, two, and three (25 Mar, 26 Mar, 27 Mar).

 IIA.
-Geophysical Activity Summary 23/2100Z to 24/2100Z: The geomagnetic field has been at quiet levels for the past 24 hours.
-Solar wind speed reached a peak of 297 km/s at 24/2052Z.
-Total IMF reached 5 nT at 24/2100Z.
-The maximum southward component of Bz reached -1 nT at 24/0538Z.
-Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 955 pfu.
+Geophysical Activity Summary 23/2100Z to 24/2100Z: The geomagnetic field has been at quiet to unsettled levels for the past 24 hours.
+Solar wind speed reached a peak of 472 km/s at 23/2115Z.
+Total IMF reached 8 nT at 24/1955Z.
+The maximum southward component of Bz reached -7 nT at 24/1929Z.
+Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 4501 pfu.